Skip to the main content

 E. Performance Management

-• Suppliers must use a performance management plan that measures consumer services, billing practices, and adverse events outcomes.
-Data collection may target services that could cause harm or injury, occur frequently (creating more adjustments, repairs, or replacements than expected), or require significant training to ensure safe equipment use and item benefit.
+• Suppliers must use a performance management plan that measures outcomes of consumer services, billing practices, and adverse events.
+Data collection may target services that could cause harm or injury, occur frequently (creating more adjustments, repairs, or replacements than expected), or require significant training to ensure safe equipment or item use and benefit.

 • Tip: